 Different business units within a company are operating in a silo or vacuum, making it difficult to efficiently collaborate when units must work together.
 Content ends up in multiple systems - increasing costs, and decreasing efficiency - in addition to making the company more susceptible to IP leaking prior to its commercial release.

 From executives and marketing personnel working with office documents and Illustrator files, to special FX working in 4K and animation generating 3D models, everyone is working towards one goal - get the content to market as quickly as possible so that you can generate the largest return.
 As more collaborations are required to release content the sheer size and scope of the M&E ecosystem is presenting numerous challenges.
 Although editing suites are moving to the cloud, there are still significant challenges to incorporate all the other key roles involved in releasing content commercially.
+Virtual production technology is gaining traction as volume's are being used more and more in studio content.

 Every year M&E companies are spending hundreds of millions of dollars to license and create content.
 The quality of projects, and amount of shows being produced appears to be limitless.
 With streaming services in fierce competition with each other it doesn't look like budgets are slowing down anytime soon.